stack-inc/electron-releases/docs/api/scroll-view.md

 #### `view.setHorizontalScrollBarMode(mode)` _Experimental_

-* `mode` string - Can be one of the following values: `disabled`, `hidden-but-enabled`, `enabled`.
+* `mode` string - Can be `disabled`, `enabled-but-hidden`, `enabled`.
 Default is `enabled`.

 Controls how the horizontal scroll bar appears and functions.
-* `disable` - The scrollbar is hidden, and the pane will not respond to e.g. mousewheel events even if the contents are larger than the viewport.
+* `disabled` - The scrollbar is hidden, and the pane will not respond to e.g. mousewheel events even if the contents are larger than the viewport.
-* `hidden-but-enabled` - The scrollbar is hidden whether or not the contents are larger than the viewport, but the pane will respond to scroll events.
+* `enabled-but-hidden` - The scrollbar is hidden whether or not the contents are larger than the viewport, but the pane will respond to scroll events.
 *`enabled` - The scrollbar will be visible if the contents are larger than the viewport and the pane will respond to scroll events.

 #### `view.getHorizontalScrollBarMode()` _Experimental_